 Book now: Gloria

 Seika Moriawase at Roka Charlotte Street, Fitzrovia

-What: Look at the image above.
-If this isn't enough to convince you that Roka has prepared a Japanese feast-for-your-eyes, we're not sure what would!
-This dessert platter features Roka's selection of seasonal and exotic fruits, and is masterfully assembled to show off the beauty of each one.
+What: Roka has prepared a Japanese feast-for-the-eyes with its signature Seika Moriawase dessert platter.
+This impressive creation features Roka's selection of seasonal and exotic fruits, and is masterfully assembled to show off the beauty of each one.